nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 04 - The Language.md

 ### Scene 4: The Conclusion

 - **Key Event:** Angelica successfully communicates with a guard using the word "Wota" (water).
-  - _Character Defining Moment:_ **Angelica Vance** — Her engineer's arrogance returns as she feels she has "hacked the system" of language.
+  - _Character Defining Moment:_ **Angelica Ward** — Her engineer's arrogance returns as she feels she has "hacked the system" of language.
-  - _Key Dialog:_ **Angelica Vance:** "Language is just code with bad syntax.
+  - _Key Dialog:_ **Angelica Ward:** "Language is just code with bad syntax.
 I can crack this.
 I just need more data.
 And if I can talk to them, I can manipulate them.
 And if I can manipulate them, I can get out of this cage and find a way home."

 ---